Symptoms of Congestive Heart Failure

 The doctor will ask for details about your child’s symptoms, their health history and your family health history.

-Chest X-rays and echocardiography can provide more information about how your child’s heart looks and works.
+Chest X-rays, echocardiogram and echocardiography can provide more information about how your child’s heart looks and works.

-To tell what caused your child’s heart failure, the doctor may want also need to do other procedures, like an MRI (magnetic resonance imaging) of their heart, electrocardiogram, or cardiac catheterization.
+To tell what caused your child’s heart failure, the doctor may also need to do other procedures, such as an MRI (magnetic resonance imaging) of their heart, or a cardiac catheterization.